 Values stream management isn’t designed to weed out people from your organization.
 Rather, it’s about helping your team pinpoint areas for improvement, so they can better test new methods and ideas.
 When you remove wasted work from your team’s plate, they’re enabled to do the work they enjoy, leading to higher productivity and more innovative solutions.

 The three pillars of DevOps Value Stream Management aren’t a sequential recipe.
 Like a stool needs three legs to stand, so does your DevOps success.
-Product, process and people are interconnected, reinforce each other, and are equally essential.
-Products make transformation possible, but it’s people and process who bring change to fruition.
-In the end, until your leaders adopt agile and continuous improvement mindsets, your team won't be enabled to drive change that truly leads to digital transformation.
+Product, process, and people are interconnected, reinforce each other, and are equally essential.
+Products make transformation possible, but it’s people and process that bring change to life.